 - a.
 Assessing patients' auditory and/or vestibular systems in terms of structure and function. - b.
-Prescribing appropriate management and/or treatment methodologies for hearing and/or balance disorders. - c.
+Prescribing appropriate management and/or treatment methodologies for hearing and/or balance disorders.

+- c.
 Interpreting results of case history, previous evaluations and/or referrals. - d.
-Writing session notes to prepare for and summarize session results in the form of SOAP notes.
-Measurable outcomes must be documented for every client appointment. - 1.
-Submitting written reports to his/her clinical supervisor within two business days.
-Two late submissions automatically drop your final Writing area clinical competency grade by one letter grade through reduction of points. - 2.
+Writing session notes to prepare for and summarize session results in the form specified by the site.
+Measurable outcomes must be documented for every appointment as determined by the site. - e.
+Submitting written reports to the clinical supervisor within two business days.
+Two late submissions automatically drop your final Writing area clinical competency grade by one letter grade through reduction of points. - f.
 Meeting with all assigned patients.
-Once the student clinician has begun the practicum, dropping clinical practicum classes by the student clinician is prohibited except for medical reasons or extraordinary circumstances as approved by the Department. - 3.
-Evaluating performance midterm and final.
-Written self-reflections and ROA forms (identifying clinical strengths and areas for improvement) are to be submitted to the assigned Clinical Instructor. - 4.
-Meeting with the assigned Clinical Instructor on a once weekly basis is mandatory.
-The Clinical Instructor will be available to at other times also, but the weekly meeting should center on specific questions/concerns you have about assigned patients.
+Once the student clinician has begun the practicum, dropping clinical practicum classes by the student clinician is prohibited except for medical reasons or extraordinary circumstances as approved by the Department. - g.
+Evaluating performance at midterm and final.
+Written self-reflections (identifying clinical strengths and areas for improvement) are to be submitted to the assigned clinical instructor.
+Because of client confidentiality, you MUST follow the policy set forth in the Student Handbook on using patient data. - h.
+Meeting with the assigned Internship Supervisor on a once weekly basis is mandatory.
+The internship supervisor will be available to at other times, but the weekly meeting should center on specific questions/concerns you have about assigned patients.
 Prepare for these weekly meetings: Have specific questions written and ready to discuss.
-If you are unable to keep your appointment, you must cancel prior to meeting time and reschedule with your Clinical Instructor.
+If you are unable to keep your appointment, you must cancel prior to meeting time and reschedule with your Internship Supervisor.
+In some cases, this may require the Liaison's attention.